When do we apply for benefits at Howard?

-A link to apply for benefits will be posted on this website prior to the end of the preceding semester.
+Using benefits at Howard is called certification.
+A questionnaire to ask for certification of benefits will be posted on this website prior to the end of the preceding semester.
 You should complete the questionnaire as soon as you are enrolled in classes.

 When will we receive stipend money for the semester?

 Money will be distributed on first of the month following the first day of classes for all students enrolled.
 Chapter 33 students may receive a book stipend earlier than this.
 Please note that to ensure a timely disbursement of funds, students must submit the Certification Questionnaire for the semester for which they wish to be certified as soon as they are registered for classes.
 Certification can happen up to 120 days before the first day of class.

 Students who are certified late in the semester may experience a delay in their benefits.